spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05.5-cox-edge/10-add-cox-edge-accounts.md

     - Service: Provide the service code you copied from the Cox Edge **Edge Compute** overview page.

-14. Click on **Validate** to confirm you have access to the Cox Edge account.
+17. Click on **Validate** to confirm you have access to the Cox Edge account.

-15. Select **Confirm** to add the Cox Edge account to Palette.
+18. Select **Confirm** to add the Cox Edge account to Palette.

 # Validation

+1. Log in to [Palette](https://console.spectrocloud.com) as a Tenant admin.

+2. Navigate to the left **Main Menu** and select **Tenant Settings**, and ensure you are in the **Cloud Accounts** page.

+3. Your Cox Edge account is now listed with all the other infrastructure provider accounts.

+4. You can also deploy a cluster to Cox Edge to validate everything is working.
+Use the [Create and Manage Cox IaaS Cluster](/clusters/public-cloud/cox-edge/create-cox-cluster) guide to create and deploy a cluster to Cox Edge.